 Nero was a kinky little weasel.

 Nero's Golden Palace (Domus Aurea), so called because parts were overlaid in gold leaf and embedded with gems and seashells, was truly nuts.
 Construction started after the great fire of Rome, leading people to believe he purposely let the fire spread to clear the land.
 The entire place was cleverly designed to allow light into every room, so Nero could see his orgy's participants.

-The grounds of Nero’s palace included pretty much all of current Roma (back then, it was just a lake) including the Colosseum, causing one person to write “One house took up the whole city of Rome.” — Liber de Spectaculis 2.4.
+The grounds of Nero’s palace included pretty much all of the current Rome Italy (back then, it was just a lake) including the Colosseum, causing one person to write “One house took up the whole city of Rome.” — Liber de Spectaculis 2.4.

 The Vittoriano isn't an actual building, it's a front.

 The Vittoriano, though, is nothing short of amazing, staggering in both size and scope.
 Built up the side of a steep hill, this monument dedicated to Vittorio Emanuele II of Savoia—the first king of Italy—is a daunting climb, but the cooling breeze at the top is totally worth it.

 The building is obscene in its grandeur; 100-foot soaring ceilings and endless marble steps dwarfs all reason.
 The project started by G. Sacconi in 1885 and was completed a mere fifty years later.
 Do not miss it.